 In the summer of 2016, UNC’s Family Medicine Center celebrated a grand re-opening after extensive process redesign and physical renovations.
 The result is a highly functional, national model for primary care.
 Page played a key role in the redesign.

-Page currently serves as the program director of the UNC Family Medicine Residency Program, which is ranked second nationally by U.S. News & World Report.
-Under her leadership, the residency program expanded its graduates by nearly 40 percent, created innovative mobile technology to address new ACGME standards, and achieved the highest possible ACGME accreditation status.
-Previously, she served as the associate medical director of the UNC Family Medicine Center.
+Since 2011, Page has directed the UNC Family Medicine Residency Program, which is top ranked nationally by U.S. News & World Report.
+Under her leadership, the residency program expanded its graduates by nearly 40 percent, created mobile technology to address new ACGME standards and achieved the highest possible ACGME accreditation status.

 A lifelong Tar Heel, Page came to UNC as a Morehead Scholar.
-She went on to receive both her MD and MPH from UNC.
-During her residency at UNC Hospitals, she served as chief resident in 2004-2005 and officially joined the department of Family Medicine faculty in 2005.
+She received both her MD and MPH from UNC.
+She completed her residency at UNC Hospitals, including a year as chief resident, before joining the family medicine faculty.